pgorman/dangerjaunt/minirules.md

 #### 1. Charm Monster ####

-Charm Monster operates in the same manner as Charm Person, but affects any form of animal or creature.
+Charm Monster acts like Charm Person, but affects any creature.
-For monsters 3 HD or fewer, it affects up to 3d6 individuals.
+For monsters 3 HD or fewer, it charms 3d6 individuals.
 Range: 6'', duration: until dispelled.

 #### 2. Confusion ####